On This Day in History: August 29

 - Chris Copping, English singer-songwriter and guitarist

-- Wyomia Tyus, American runner
+- Wyomia Tyus, American sprinter

 - Mohamed Amin, Kenyan photographer and journalist (d.
 1996)